IanMadlenya/Genetic-algorithm-for-trading-in-cpp/README.md

 ![plot](https://raw.githubusercontent.com/imanolperez/Genetic-algorithm-for-trading/master/results/returns_out_of_sample.jpg)

 The beta of the strategy for the out-of-sample data is 0.01, so it has the advantage of being market-neutral.

+## Conclusions

+The objective of this experiment is to see how one could use genetic algorithms to find trading strategies.
+A lot of improvement can be done, of course.
+For example, more complex strategies can be used, in order to obtain a richer final algorithm.
+Moreover, the fitness function could be improved as well, to include features you want the algorithm to have.